 The spring power-up from the first game is back, and it's just as hard to control as it was before.
 However, it shows up in only one level, and the level can be completed easily enough without it.

-That One Boss: Gobblegut is annoying enough in his regular form unless you can figure out how to hit his bellyache bulges in midair.
+Gobblegut is annoying enough in his regular form unless you can figure out how to hit his bellyache bulges in midair.
 Just wait till you have to face a fire version of him.
 You can't touch his body without taking damage, making it very hard to take out his bellyache bulges during the short window you have open to you, and whenever he dive-bombs the planet, he leaves lava pools.
+Not to mention, the longer the fight goes on, the more his flying body gets in the way of the player's view, making it difficult to see where his head is and where the lava pools are.

 Any level where Cosmic Clones appear.
 Special mention goes to "Cosmic Clones in the Chompworks", whose path to completion involves several spots where you have to retrace your route, thrusting you right back into the path of the pursuing clones.